 - Residential students age 18 and above and emancipated minors: Student will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the College no more than 24 hours after the time the student is determined missing in accordance with the procedures set forth below.
 A designation will remain in effect until changed or revoked by the student.

 - Residential students under age 18: Students will be given the opportunity during each semester registration process to designate an individual or individuals to be contacted by the College no more than 24 hours after the time the residential student is determined missing in accordance with the procedures set forth below.
 A designation will remain in effect until changed or revoked by the student.
+A student's emergency contact can be updated in the Registrar’s Office or via the student’s online self-service portal at anytime during attendance.

 II.
 Official notification procedures for missing persons